Search RHCG Website

 • Holding laryngoscope in the left hand, use right hand to open the mouth wide (premedication can cause some spasm that may need to be overcome)

-• Gently insert the blade over the tongue
+• Gently insert the blade to push the tongue to the left and the advance towards the throat

 • Advance the blade forward gently